ai4os/ai4-docs/source/user/overview/cookiecutter-template.rst

 ~~~~~~~~~~~~~~~~~~

 Go to the `Template creation webpage <https://templates.cloud.ai4eosc.eu/>`__.
-You will need an `EGI Check-In <https://aai-demo.egi.eu/>`__ account to access to this
+You will need an :doc:`authentication <auth>` to access to this webpage.
-webpage, so if you don't have one already, you will need to create it.

-..
-TODO: replace demo EGI Check-in with production Check-in once ready

 Then select which version of the template you want and answer the questions.
 Click on ``Generate`` and you will be able to download a ``.zip`` file with both